 SOMATOTYPE AND BODY IMAGE AS PREDICTORS OF OVERALL AND ABDOMINAL OBESITY IN COLLEGE STUDENTS FROM NORTHERN MEXICO

-Objective: To maximize somatotype and body image to predict overweight/obesity and abdominal obesity in college students from northern Mexico.
+Objective: To maximize somatotype and body image (BI) as predictors of overweight/obesity and abdominal obesity in university students in northern Mexico.

-Methods: Body Mass Index (BMI), Waist Circumference (WC), somatotype and Body image (BI) from 329 undergraduate college students (17-35 years; 51% male) were obtained.
-Sensitivity, specificity, precision and accuracy of anthropometry, somatotype and BI stratification, were estimated using ROC curves and classification/regression trees analysis.
+Methods: Body mass index (BMI, kg/m2), waist circumference (WC, cm), somatotype and self-perception of the BI from 329 college students (17-35 years, 51% males) were evaluated; Sensitivity, specificity, precision and accuracy of said variables were also evaluated, using ROC curves and classification/regression tree analysis.

-Conclusions: Somatotype and body image are useful measures to predict overall and abdominal obesity in Mexican college students.
+Conclusions: Somatotype and the BI are useful tools to predict overall and abdominal obesity in Mexican college students.